-Hepatotoxicily has been seen since the introduction of anaesthetics.
-Chloroform and trichloroethylene have been abandoned for toxicity of inhalational anaesthesia .
+Hepatotoxicily has been seen since the introduction of anesthetics.
+Chloroform and trichloroethylene have been abandoned for toxicity of inhalational anesthesia .
 The toxicity may be intrinsic as seen with Chloroform or acetaminophen.
-Halothane exhibits an allergic or hypersensitivity reaction to a drugmetabolite protein.
+Halothane exhibits an allergic or hypersensitivity reaction to a drug metabolite protein.

 Repeated exposure may result in cross sensitization to different agents.
 Toxicity of inhalational anaesthesia includes the incidence of halothane hepatitis in the adult population is estimated at 1 in 10,000 and I in 2,00,000 in children.

 Halothane is reductively biotransformed to two volatile metabolites, chloro-difluro ethylene and chlorotrifluorethene, which are hepatotoxic.
 Glutathion-S-transferase is a marker for hepatotoxicity.